LHCGreg/mal-api/readme.txt

 MalApi currently contains these MAL functions:
 - Getting a user's anime list via http://myanimelist.net/malappinfo.php?status=all&type=anime&u=<username>
 - Getting a list of recently online users from http://myanimelist.net/users.php
+- Getting an anime's genres from the anime's page.

 Also included are some useful implementations of IMyAnimeListApi that wrap another IMyAnimeListApi.
 - CachingMyAnimeListApi caches user lookups for a configurable amount of time.